Susceptible-Infected Epidemics on Evolving Graphs: Upper bound on evoSI

 \begin{lemma} The C-avoSI process and avoSI process running on a configuration model have the same law in terms of the evolution of the set of infected vertices. \end{lemma}

 \begin{proof}[Proof of Lemma \ref{c-avosi=avo}] It suffices to construct a graph $G$ that has the law of the configuration model such that the set of infected vertices in C-avoSI evolves in the same way as that of the avoSI with initial underlying graph being $G$.
 Given an outcome of C-avoSI, the graph $G$ can be constructed as follows.
-Let $H$ be the collection of vertices and half-edges that is the initial condition of C-avoSI.
+Let $H$ be the collection of vertices and half-edges.

 \begin{itemize} \item We assign a unique label to each half-edge in C-avoSI and correspondingly label the half-edges in $H$. \item Whenever two half-edges combine into one edge in C-evoSI process we pair the two half-edges with the same labels in $H$.
 It is clear that the pairings of half-edges are done at random.
 We pair the remaining half-edges at random after there is no infected half-edge in the system.
 This forms the graph $G$.
 Since the pairings of all half-edges are at random, we deduce that $G$ itself has the law of $\CM(n,D)$. \item Whenever a pairing occurs in C-avoSI, an infected vertex has sent an infection to one of its neighbors(s) in avoSI.